Generalized Measure of Quantum Fisher Information: Theoretical background

 \end{itemize}

-We note that CPTNI maps are the mathematical generalization of CPTP maps, which becomes useful when one allows for subnormalized quantum states \cite{tomamichel2015quantum,tomamichel2010duality,cappellini2007subnormalized}.
+We note that CPTNI maps are the mathematical generalization of completely positive trace-preserving (CPTP) maps, which become useful when one allows for subnormalized quantum states \cite{tomamichel2015quantum,tomamichel2010duality,cappellini2007subnormalized}.
 Additionally, they have the physical interpretation of describing an experiment in which the measurement apparatus does not work with some probabilities~ \cite{cappellini2007subnormalized}.

 Let us now discuss how the generalized fidelity can be used to upper bound the standard fidelity.
 Consider a projection operator $\Pi$ which maps states to a subspace of $\HC$.
-Note that $\Pi$ defines a CPTNI map as $\Phi(\rho)=\Pi\rho\Pi$ which maps states in $\SC_{=}(\HC)$ and in $\SC_{\leq}(\HC)$ to sub-normalized states in $\SC_{\leq}(\HC)$.
-Then, from the monotonicity under CPTNI maps of the generalized fidelity the following bound on the standard fidelity $F(\rho,\widetilde{\rho})$ holds for any pair of normalized states $\rho$ and $\widetilde{\rho}$~\cite{cerezo2019variational}
+Note that $\Pi$ defines a CPTNI map as $\Phi(\rho)=\Pi\rho\Pi$ which maps states in $\SC_{=}(\HC)$ and in $\SC_{\leq}(\HC)$ to subnormalized states in $\SC_{\leq}(\HC)$.
+Then, from the monotonicity under CPTNI maps of the generalized fidelity, the following bound on the standard fidelity $F(\rho,\widetilde{\rho})$ holds for any pair of normalized states $\rho$ and $\widetilde{\rho}$~\cite{cerezo2020variationalfidelity}:

-In Ref.~\cite{cerezo2019variational}, the authors proposed an algorithm that can efficiently compute the upper bound in Eq.~\eqref{eq:upperbound} for certain $\Pi$.
+In Ref.~\cite{cerezo2020variationalfidelity}, the authors proposed an algorithm that can efficiently compute the upper bound in Eq.~\eqref{eq:upperbound} for certain $\Pi$.
 Specifically, in that work, $\Pi$ is the operator that projects onto the Hilbert space spanned by the eigenvectors of the $m$-largest eigenvalues of $\rho$.
 That is, given the spectral decomposition $\rho=\sum_i\lambda_i\dya{\lambda_i}$, we define

-This operator allows us to introduce the truncated states $ \rho^{(m)}$ and $ \widetilde{\rho}^{(m)}$
+This operator allows us to introduce the truncated states $ \rho^{(m)}$ and $ \widetilde{\rho}^{(m)}$:

 which leads to the following expression of the generalized fidelity for these states:

 Here, $T$ is a positive semi-definite $m\times m$ operator given by